adrenak/gorky/templates/getstarted.md

 - If your repo is `username/my-site`, use: `https://username.github.io/my-site`
 - If your repo is `username/username.github.io`, use: `https://username.github.io`

-These settings are used for:
+These settings are also used for:
 - SEO meta tags (title, description, keywords)
 - Open Graph tags for social media sharing
 - Canonical URLs